magalhini/blog/content/understanding-typescript-records/index.md

 > Constructs a type with a set of properties `K` of type `T`.
 This utility can be used to map the properties of a type to another type.

-Its definition shows how it works internally, but it can a little scary to newcomers to the language:
+Its definition shows how it works internally, but it can be a little scary to newcomers to the language:

 ```ts
 type Record<K extends string, T> = {